signebedi/gptty/README.md

 # gptty
-Chat GPT warpper in your TTY
+Chat GPT wrapper in your TTY